Is melatonin a helpful sleep aid — and what should I know about melatonin side effects?

 Answer From Brent A. Bauer, M.D.

-The hormone melatonin plays a role in your natural sleep-wake cycle.
+The hormone melatonin plays a role in the sleep-wake cycle.
 Natural levels of melatonin in the blood are highest at night.
-Some research suggests that melatonin supplements might be helpful in treating sleep disorders, such as delayed sleep phase, and providing some relief from insomnia and jet lag.
+Some research suggests that melatonin supplements might be helpful in treating sleep disorders, such as delayed sleep phase.
+They also may provide some relief from insomnia and jet lag.

 Melatonin is generally safe for short-term use.
-Unlike with many sleep medications, with melatonin you are unlikely to become dependent, have a diminished response after repeated use (habituation), or experience a hangover effect.
+Unlike with many sleep medications, with melatonin you are unlikely to become dependent on it, have less response to it after repeated use or experience a hangover effect.

 The most common melatonin side effects include: